jungsoft/uploadex/README.md

 ## Usage

+Follow these steps to use Uploadex:

+### 1: Config

 This library relies heavily on pattern matching for configuration, so the first step is to define your Uploader configuration module.
 In your `config.exs`:

-### 1: Config

-Note that the `Repo` is only necessary if using [Uploadex](https://hexdocs.pm/uploadex/doc/Uploadex.html#content) context helper functions.

 ```elixir
 config :uploadex,
   uploader: MyApp.PhotoUploader,
   repo: MyApp.Repo
 ```

+Note that the `Repo` is only necessary if using [Uploadex](https://hexdocs.pm/uploadex/doc/Uploadex.html#content) context helper functions.

 ### 2: Uploader